SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on-.md

----
-title: Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site ms.prod: SHAREPOINT ms.assetid: 2f65ba3f-b246-4064-b4fb-ad18399d387a
----

 # Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site
 Use an Office 365 SharePoint site to create an environment where you can use ACS to establish trust between a provider-hosted add-in and an on-premises SharePoint 2013 farm, just as you would if you were developing add-ins for an Office 365 SharePoint site.